 If you want the provisioning experience to match what you are currently doing in vSphere, continuing to use customization specifications might be the best approach.
 However, to expand to hybrid or multiple cloud provisioning, a more neutral approach is cloudConfig initialization commands.

-For more about cloudConfig sections in cloud templates, see Configuration commands in vRealize Automation Cloud Assembly templates.
+For more about cloudConfig sections in cloud templates, see Configuration commands in Automation Assembler templates.

 Commands and customization specifications might not mix